Understanding Wills And How They Benefit You

 - Naming a trusted person to manage the property that you leave to minor children

 - Naming an executor of your affairs to ensure that the terms in your will are carried out

 If you die without a last will and testament in place, your property will be distributed by New York’s intestacy laws.
 Don’t leave your final wishes to the discretion of a judge.
 Make sure that your property is administered in a way that you would have wished by creating a will.

 Protecting Yourself With A Living Will

 If a physician or another health care provider who is responsible for your care determines that you cannot make your own decisions due to disability, incapacity or some other reason, your health care proxy must follow the instructions that are reflected in your living will.
-Your living will can state your commitment to your medical treatment wishes, including how you would or would not like to be treated.
+Your living will can state your medical treatment wishes, including details regarding how you would or would not like to be treated.

-A living will can state your desire or refusal regarding the following forms of treatment:
+A living will can state your desire for or refusal of the following forms of treatment:

 - Abortion or sterilization

 - Blood transfusions or other blood products

 - Invasive treatment that may result in prolonging life